raspberrypilearning/scratchpc-interactive-book/en/step_4.md

-## Build and test
+## Code and test

 Now it's time to make the digital part of your book.
 Start small, and add more to your project if you have time.

 **Tip:** Remember to test your project each time you add something.
 It's much easier to find and fix bugs before you make more changes.

 --- task ---
-First, add the Raspberry Pi Simple Electronics extension to your project.
+First, open a new project in Scratch on your Raspberry Pi and add the Simple Electronics extension to your project.
 --- /task ---

 --- task ---